 The Nets not only have Durant to torment the Spurs with but also Kyrie Irving, who has shined against San Antonio in the past, even when the team was good on defense.
 If those two are not kept in check by their defenders, the only hope would be for the rest of the Nets to miss the open looks that will surely result from the double teams and panicking rotations that will inevitably come.
 Unfortunately, the Nets have the second-best three-point shooting percentage in the league, so it’s hard to imagine that happening.
 Keeping Durant and Irving from fully going supernova will be a must if the Spurs want a shot at stealing the win.

 The Spurs need to dominate the glass

 For all their strengths, the Nets have one glaring weakness: their work on the glass.
 They rank in the bottom 10 in the league in defensive rebound percentage and second-chance points allowed, so it’s clear they can be hurt by a good offensive rebounding team.
 The Spurs fit the bill, as they rank sixth in the league in second-chance points per game and offensive rebound percentage.
 Jakob Poeltl in particular is elite at getting his own team’s misses, ranking seventh in the league in offensive rebounds per game, so he could really give Brooklyn trouble.

 The Nets not being a good offensive rebounding team could also help the Spurs, as securing boards easily gives the Silver and Black a way to push the pace and make up for their struggles in the half-court.
 San Antonio loves to try to get quick buckets after opponent misses, ranking fourth in the league in average time before a shot following a defensive rebound, according to InPredictable, and does a decent job of scoring off those opportunities.
 If the Spurs can dominate the glass like the numbers suggest they could, it should help them massively on both ends.

-For the Nets fans’ perspective, visit Nets Daily.
+For the Nets fans’ perspective, please visit Nets Daily.